What is WEA-PAC? 40,000 educators!

 WEA-PAC membership is a great way to stay engaged

-You can follow their actions and antics on the OurVoice blog page, or by signing up to receive the blog posts and action alerts on the same page.
+You can also learn more about how politics may affect our work by following the OurVoice blog page, or by signing up to receive the blog posts and action alerts on the same page.

 WEA-PAC membership is up to us

 Can you ask a colleague to join today?
-A WEA-PAC and NEA-FCPE form is quick and easy to fill out.
+The WEA-PAC and NEA-FCPE forms are quick and easy to fill out.
 Forms are available from your association building representative, your local association office or available below to print.